cdl-geneseo/geneseo-dictionary/F/Foul.md

 # Foul

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Foul

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 Adjective Terrible, referring to a person or utterance; &quot;You are so foul.&quot; or &quot;That was so foul.&quot;